ninatrue/web-mapping-curriculum/project/data_Report.md

 When an individual amenity is clicked, the name of the amenity will appear as a popup

 A search bar will be included if a user is interested in finding a specific address

+The search bar will drop a pin at searched location

 When the address is located information will appear on how many amenities are withing a 5 mile radius